sshleifer/time/README.md

   * Particularly events and todos

 ### Prod
-* Current way of dealing with dates/times only works on chrome.
-Also funny things with timezones (fixed by not doing anything??)
 * Work out why scripts and styles path is different for homepage
 * Signup has issues: should tell them why id is invalid.
 Also, with background, button is ugly when low opacity
 * option to lookup user_id by name + email